 Neodymium Magnet Grades

-Neodymium magnets grades are determined by the material they are made up from.
+Neodymium magnet grades are determined by the material they are made up of.

 The easiest way for me to explain grading would be, the higher the number that follows the N in the grading the stronger the magnet.